Cochlea: Pathway to the brain

 To transmit the sensation of sound to the brain, where it can be processed into the perception of hearing, hair cells of the cochlea must convert their mechanical stimulation into the electrical signaling patterns of the nervous system.
 Hair cells are modified neurons, able to generate action potentials which can be transmitted to other nerve cells.
 These action potential signals travel through the vestibulocochlear nerve to eventually reach the anterior medulla, where they synapse and are initially processed in the cochlear nuclei.

 Some processing occurs in the cochlear nuclei themselves, but the signals must also travel to the superior olivary complex of the pons as well as the inferior colliculi for further processing.

 Hair cell amplification

-Not only does the cochlea receive sound, a healthy cochlea generates and amplifies sound when necessary.
-Where the organism needs a mechanism to hear very faint sounds, the cochlea amplifies by the reverse transduction of the OHCs, converting electrical signals back to mechanical in a positive-feedback configuration.
+The cochlea is capable of generating sound itself via cochlear amplification.
+This is achieved by the reverse transduction of outer hair cells (OHCs) that converts electrical signal back to mechanical movement, reinforcing the sound and forming a positive feedback loop.
+This process allows the ear to hear very faint sounds that would otherwise be inaudible.
 The OHCs have a protein motor called prestin on their outer membranes; it generates additional movement that couples back to the fluid–membrane wave.
-This "active amplifier" is essential in the ear's ability to amplify weak sounds.

 The active amplifier also leads to the phenomenon of soundwave vibrations being emitted from the cochlea back into the ear canal through the middle ear (otoacoustic emissions).